Recommendations for Online Surveys on a Mobile Phone

 When creating an online survey, it should be noted that respondents can also access the survey via mobile devices (such as smartphones and tablets).
-According to the research of the American trends of the PEW Research Centre, as many as 27% of respondents completed their last survey via smartphone and 8% via tablet.
+According to 1KA statistics in year 2021 almost 60 % of respondents completed their survey via smartphone.

 Therefore, in answering questions in the survey, mobile respondents should also be taken into account, both in the writing of questions and in ensuring that the questions are correctly displayed regardless of the type of device used by the respondent.
 If surveys are not adapted to mobile devices, data quality problems may occur, for example, incorrect recording of responses, satisficing, respondents skip questions, etc. If respondents become dissatisfied, mobile respondents are much more likely to interrupt by completing the survey.